The health and safety of our entire campus community is the first and most important consideration as we formulate and enact these plans.

 Our second priority is to ensure the college is able to continue to deliver the instruction, programming, and services necessary for new and returning students to graduate on time and within the eight-semester plans.

-Using a combination of email, texts, website, and signage, the college will communicate effectively and efficiently to ensure the safety of the campus community.
+Using a combination of email, texts, website, and signage, the college is committed to communicating effectively and efficiently as often as necessary to ensure the safety of the campus community.

 Campus communications are bound by both HIPPA and FERPA regulations, laws that protect individual’s privacy.